Find a User in Active Directory or Reset Password – Command Line

 esxcli software vib update -d /vmfs/volumes/SAN1-Vol01/Updates/VMware-VMvisor-Installer-8.0.0.update03-24022510.x86_64-Dell_Customized-A00.zip

-But when we tried it with 8.0.3 while using the Dell customized image for the update, we got the following error:
+But when we tried it with 8.0.3 while using the Dell customized image, we got the following error:

 ESXi version change is not allowed using esxcli software vib commands.
 Please use a supported method to upgrade ESXi.

-We had to use a different command that included what is called the profile name stored in zip file instead of using vib .
+We had to use a different command that included what is called the profile name stored inside the zip file instead of using vib .

 To find out the name of the profile you would type: